Cheryl Saban

-Cheryl Saban (/səˈbɑːn/; born April 30, 1951) is an American psychologist, author, television writer, and philanthropist.
-She is a former Senior Advisor to the United States Mission to the United Nations.
+Cheryl Saban (/səˈbɑːn/; born April 30, 1951) is an American author, television writer, philanthropist, and a former Senior Advisor to the United States Mission to the United Nations.
 She is the author of several children's books, a novel, self-help books, numerous gift books, and many teleplays.
+She is the wife of Israeli-American billionaire and Democratic party mega-donor Haim Saban.

 Early life and education

 Cheryl Saban was born as Cheryl Lyn Flor on April 30, 1951, in San Diego, California.
 Her father worked for the local telephone company.
 Saban worked as a telephone solicitor, waitressed at a barbecue-pit restaurant, and worked summers as a lifeguard at a Navy training center.

 Saban attended San Diego State University.
-In 2005 she earned a doctorate in psychology from California Coast University.
+In 2005, she earned a PhD in psychology from California Coast University, one of the institutions examined in a 2004 U.S. Government Accountability Office investigation into federal tuition reimbursement for degrees from "diploma mills" and other unaccredited schools.

 Career

 Saban started her career as a model in San Francisco, California in 1973 and Los Angeles in 1975.
 She recorded her first album in 1978 under the name Flower.
 In April 1979, Playboy included her in a nude pictorial titled “Disco Queens".

 Saban accepted a job as an assistant for Israeli-American Haim Saban, a millionaire who later became her husband, in 1986.
 She wrote for television multiple times, including 19 episodes of Mighty Morphin Power Rangers, produced by Saban.
 She is the author of four children's books, a thriller, and several self-help books.

 Saban was nominated as Senior Advisor to the United States Mission to the United Nations by President Barack Obama in September 2012.